 - Inmate Trust Fund Checking Account monies should be maintained in a manner that reflects each inmate's trust deposits, disbursements, and account balances.
-The inmates' trust fund balances should be reconciled to the bank statements each month. - Bank reconciliations be performed on a monthly basis. - All collections be deposited daily. - The Sheriff should complete and file an accurate annual commissary report with the Board of County Commissioners by January 15th of each year.
+The inmates' trust fund balances should be reconciled to the bank statements each month. - Bank reconciliations be performed on a monthly basis. - All collections be deposited daily. - An annual Commissary Report was not prepared and submitted to the Board of County Commissioners by January 15th in accordance with state statute.